laelsirus/Dell-Latitude-5290-2-in-1-CLOVER/README.md

   BCM94352Z(DW1560) does not have this issue, so it is recommended

 - MicroSD slot not working properly
-  If you use modified Sinetek-rtsx.kext, you can use HFS + formatted SD card, but there are still some problems
+  If you use modified Sinetek-rtsx.kext, you can use HFS+ formatted SD card, but there are still some problems

 - I2C front and rear camera (AVStream2500, OV5670, OV8858) not recognized

 - Compared to Windows, white noise occurs a little on speakers

-- In case of new installation, Magic Trackpad 2 touch screen via VoodooI2C, VoodooI2CHID is not immediately recognized and suddenly recognized after specific setup / injection event after personal setting
+- In case of new installation, Magic Trackpad 2 touch screen via VoodooI2C, VoodooI2CHID is not immediately recognized but suddenly recognized after specific setup / injection event after personal setting
   Once recognized, the touch screen will not be lost
   After recognized the touch screen, the touch pad of the Magnetic Travel Keyboard is disabled, which can be activated using Karabiner